Introduction: Make Your Own Afero Hub With a Raspberry Pi

 Step 1: Hardware for the Hub Software

 We released the Hub Software as a Debian package for ARM CPU architectures.
-The easiest and most obtainable hardware platform that can run the software is the Raspberry Pi 3.
-The Pi 3 has embedded Wifi and Bluetooth support so the Pi 3 will work as a hub without any additional hardware.
+The easiest and most accessible hardware platform that can run the software is the Raspberry Pi.
+The Raspberry Pi 3 and Raspberry Pi Zero W both have embedded Wifi and Bluetooth support so they will work out-of-the-box as an Afero hub without any additional hardware.
 This is by far the easiest way to get a hub together.

 Make sure you have handy:

-- A suitable power supply for it (a wall-power USB power adapter, not a USB port on your PC)
+- A suitable power supply for it (a wall-power USB power adapter is best)

 - A MicroSD card at least 8GB in size